Entry is free and open to all state schools throughout the UK.

 Alternative provision school of the year

 Alternative provision units provide invaluable support to students.
 Teachers in these units work hard every day to make sure that students who may not be able to attend conventional school do not go without the great educational experience they deserve.
 This award is open to any type of standalone alternative provision (schools for students with special educational needs or emotional and behavioural difficulties, and pupil referral units).
-In your submission, tell us why the academic year 2017-18 has been outstanding for your unit, citing successes and improvements.
+In your submission, tell us why the academic year 2018-19 was stand-out for your unit, citing successes and improvements.
 We would like quantifiable evidence to support your case.
 For example, you may have had improvements in attendance levels, staff retention, parental engagement or student success.
 You may have developed new and innovative ways to support students in their learning, helped them engage with their local community (including businesses), or you may want to tell us something else entirely.
-We want to look beyond traditional methods of measurements and celebrate success and innovation in alternative provision.
+We want to look beyond traditional methods of measurement and celebrate success and innovation in alternative provision.